Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Additional rules:
 - the class passed as a custom Parceler for a property of type `T` must implement `Parceler<T>` and be a singleton (declared as object)

+:warning: Question: Isn't it better to put a `CustomParceler` annotation on type, not on parameter?
+E.g. `val foo: @CustomParceler(FooParceler::class) Foo`.

 :warning: Question: how to handle `describeContents()` here?
 Should we bitwise-or all the parcelers?
 How do annotation processors go about it?

 It would also be desirable to provide bulk customization for all properties of the same type, e.g. `java.util.Date`.
 This can be done globally, e.g. though a meta-annotation, or locally, e.g.: